 Nuffield Giving Day 2018

-This year's Giving Day will take place on Friday 16 November, the 81st anniversary of the College's foundation.
+Our latest Giving Day took place on Friday 16 November 2018, the 81st anniversary of the College's foundation.

-This year on Friday 16 November, seven Nuffield students will call alumni and friends based all over the world to share College news and encourage alumni to support our student funding campaign.
+On Friday 16 November 2018, seven Nuffield students called alumni and friends based all over the world to share College news and encourage alumni to support our student funding campaign.

 In 2017, we committed to underwriting funding for all students admitted to Nuffield.
 We know that underwriting funding means more student applicants accept places at Nuffield: during our pilot study last year, 79% of offerholders accepted their offer thanks to underwritten funding, compared to 54% the year before.
 Every scholarship secures the future of this endeavour.

 Thanks to many alumni who have already supported the College, we have now been able to endow six scholarships in perpetuity, and work begins on a seventh.
 Their donations directly support the work of our students and Fellows in widening humanity's understanding of democracy, American Politics, homelessness, elections, demography, gender, terrorism, fertility, inequality and much more.

 Every donation, no matter the size helps.
 Last year we raised more than £10,000 over 24 hours through our first ever #Giving Tuesday campaign, thanks to the generosity of many alumni, which helped the College set-up the Tony Atkinson Scholarship.

 You can meet some of our student callers from the 2018 Giving Day below, or donate to Nuffield College online.